 Though he began his career with renowned designer Gerald Reis, Asari was first introduced to professional practice while a student at CCAC, interning at the design studio of Professor Emeritus Doug Akagi (Akagi Design/Alterpop).

 After working at several San Francisco studios, Asari joined the international design consultancy Pentagram as a senior designer.

 There, he worked for over a decade with Pentagram partner Kit Hinrichs.
-David has worked with a range of clients, including Design Within Reach, AICAD, San Francisco Free Clinic, University of Southern California, the Museum of Glass, University of Michigan Business School, Ansel Adams Center for Photography, McGeorge School of Law, and the San José Institute of Contemporary Art.
+Asari has worked with a range of clients including Design Within Reach, AICAD, San Francisco Free Clinic, University of Southern California, the Museum of Glass, University of Michigan Business School, Ansel Adams Center for Photography, McGeorge School of Law, and the San José Institute of Contemporary Art.

-He serves on the PDSG: President's Diversity Steering Group.
-And has represented CCA at its partner institution, the International Foundation Course (IFC) at the Central Academy of Fine Arts (CAFA) in Beijing.
+Asari serves on the President's Diversity Steering Group (PDSG), and has served on the Hearing Board for Judicial Affairs.
+He has represented CCA at its partner institution, the International Foundation Course (IFC) at the Central Academy of Fine Arts (CAFA) in Beijing.

-David studied printmaking (intaglio etching and lithography) at the University of California, Berkeley, earning a fine arts degree, and continued his studies in graphic design at CCAC.
+Asari studied printmaking (intaglio etching and lithography) at the University of California, Berkeley, earning a fine arts degree, and continued his studies in graphic design at CCAC.